jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/download/downloadTheSignedData.rst

    :width: 600
    :align: center

-3. Explanation what is EDS and instructions how to check validity of the EDS.
+3. Explanation what is EDS and instructions how to check validity of the EDS

 .. image:: pic_download/FAQ.png
    :width: 600